 For four years, we used the power of the law to hold the line against the Trump administration’s assaults on our environmental laws, filing nearly 200 lawsuits.
 Now we have an opportunity to strengthen environmental protections and advance policies that will drive transformative change.

 What can I do?

-Call on your members of Congress to support the American Jobs Plan and invest in a sustainable and just future.
+Call on your members of Congress to support the Build Back Better Act and invest in a sustainable and just future.

 The U.S. is back in the Paris Agreement.
 Now the real work begins to re-establish the U.S. as a global climate leader and move towards a pollution-free, 100% clean energy economy.
 We need bold and equitable climate solutions that advance economic, racial, and environmental justice.